 Export Credit Loans are an alternative source of funding designed to increase export revenue and support exporters of respective countries to be more competitive in international trade through Export Agencies ("ECA").

-ECAs encourage commercial banks to lend by providing them with political and commercial cover or some ECAs directly lend to foreign importers thereby taking an active role in facilitating trade between countries.
+ECAs encourage commercial banks to lend by providing them with political and commercial cover thereby taking an active role in facilitating trade between countries.

-Following a strategic review of our operations worldwilde, HSBC Group has taken the decision to restructure its Islamic banking business and to offer Shariah compliant products and services through Malaysia and Saudi Arabia.
+Following a strategic review of our operations worldwide, HSBC Group has taken the decision to restructure its Islamic banking business in 2012 to focus offering of Shariah compliant banking products and services through Malaysia and Saudi Arabia and limited wholesale banking products based in Dubai, UAE covering MENAT region.

 HSBC has also been instrumental in developing the Sukuk market globally and the leading arranger of Sukuk issuances by Turkish issuers and worldwide.

-The scope of advisory services provided in this area can be listed as follows;
+The scope of financial advisory services as the sell side advisor can be listed as below;